guoziqi1275/CSE583_final_project/doc/Design_functional-specification.md

 1. Network visualization

-- Objective: Get a interactive plot of the current network
+- Objective: Get an interactive plot of the current network

 - Expected interaction:
     - Upload csv file of matrix